Good first impression from Dolphins’ young corners; Dolphins nuggets

 We also liked what we saw from Tony Lippett, who had a pick-six (off David Fales) and swatted away a pass to MarQueis Gray.

 Lippett, incidentally, told me this spring that starting is important to him.
-He isn’t going to quietly cede the starting job to Xavien Howard, who is positioned to start opposite Byron Maxwell if he has a strong training camp.
+He isn’t going to quietly cede the starting job to Xavien Howard, who is positioned to start opposite Byron Maxwell if he has a strong training camp.’’

 And rookie third-rounder Cordrea Tankersley had a pick-six on a Matt Moore pass in seven-on-seven drills.